 Lauren Coyle, Nate Ela, and Zinaida Miller.
 2007.
 “Introduction: Reveling in Resistance, Imagining Reconstruction.”
 Unbound: Harvard Journal of the Legal Left 3:i-v.
 (Unbound)

-- To be reprinted in This Land is Ours: International Perspectives on the Community Land Trust, John Emmeus Davis, Line Algoed, and María E. Hernández Torrales, eds.
-(2020)
+- Reprinted in On Common Ground: International Perspectives on the Community Land Trust, John Emmeus Davis, Line Algoed, and María E. Hernández Torrales, eds.
+(Terra Nostra Press, 2020)

 Nate Ela.
 2018.
 “Reclaiming the Commons” (SocArXiv)